George Arthur Fripp: Life

-Fripp died in Hampstead, London, in October 1896.
+Fripp died in Hampstead, on 17 October 1896, aged 83.
 He is buried in the eastern section of Highgate Cemetery in north London.
 The grave lies in the north-east section close to the vault of his friend Edwin Wilkins Field and the grave of George Eliot, just south of George Holyoake.
 It is a flat stone slab at ground level and hard to locate in the overgrown areas off the main paths.